frictionlessdata/livemark/index.md

 > https://www.python.org/

 Livemark supports Python/Bash script execution inside Markdown.
-We think of this as a lightweight version of Jupiter Notebooks.
-Sometimes, a declarative Logic/Table/Chart is not enough for presenting data so you might also want to include scripts:
+We think of this as a lightweight version of Jupyter Notebooks.
+Sometimes, a declarative Logic/Table/Chart is not enough for presenting data so you might also want to include the scripts.
+This example uses [Frictionless Framework](https://framework.frictionlessdata.io/) code to transform the dataset:

 ```python script
 from pprint import pprint